-- Bactine of Lin T's healing abilities work this way; she takes the subject's wounds into her body and then heals herself.
+- In Lin T, Bactine's healing abilities work this way; she takes the subject's wounds into her body and then heals herself.
 Eventually she sacrifices her own life by healing a terminally ill character and the dying protagonist in succession.

-- Little-known sprite comic Patchwork Heroes has one of the characters able to do this.
+- Patchwork Heroes has one of the characters able to heal others.
 In an interesting subversion of the whole "save a dying person by sacrificing yourself" business, she was able to save her lover from mortal wounds by only absorbing some of them, just enough that they both survived with grievous injuries.

 - Nine from Machine Flower.
 His entire trick is combining this with a Healing Factor.